omermj/omermj/README.md

 # Hi, I am Omer 🙋🏻

 I am a software developer with a strong foundation in finance and banking.
-My passion lies in leveraging technology to create innovative financial solutions.
-I am an eager learner who strives for excellence.
+I leverage technology to create innovative financial solutions.

 **🚀 Check out some of my recent projects!**
 - **Wood-Studio (Frontend)**